benmatselby/xdebug-toggler/README.md

 Xdebug Toggler is a Safari extension which allows you to auto start Xdebug debugging with the click of a button

-The full blog post explaining how to use it can be found [here](http://www.soulbroken.co.uk/blog/2010/11/xdebug-toggler-for-safari/)

 Installation
 ------------